-We thought it would be helpful to share with you the best way to care for your African print clothing so that you get your monies worth!
-If looked after properly kitenge (or ankara) clothing can last for many years if the fabric is high quality and original.
+We thought it would be helpful to share with you the best way to care for your African print clothing and African print fabric so that you get your monies worth!
+If looked after properly, African print fabric and modern afrocentric clothing can last for many years if the fabric is high quality and authentic.

 The popularity of modern African print clothing is on the rise.
 Some are discovering it for the first time while others have worn it all their lives, it is part of their culture and reminds them of home.

-Our bold and vibrant, original African wax print fabrics are made in Nigeria using local cotton and have excellent colour fastness so the colour will look exactly the same after each wash.
+Kitenge’s bold and vibrant, authentic African wax print fabrics are produced in Nigeria, using locally grown cotton, and have excellent colourfastness so the colour will look exactly the same after each wash.

-We pre-wash all our fabrics in Tanzania (at one of the many small businesses we support) before taking them to our tailors to make it into beautiful, handcrafted designs.
+We pre-wash all our African print fabric in Tanzania (at one of the many small businesses we support) before taking the colourful fabric to our tailors to make it into beautiful, handcrafted mtm clothing.

 We do this to shrink the 100% cotton fabric as much as possible before it is cut and sewn by our tailors.
-This means that if you follow our wash care instructions the item of clothing will not shrink again when you wash it in the machine at home.
+This means that if you follow our wash care instructions the kitenge fabric or garment will not shrink again when you wash it in the machine at home.

-It also helps to soften the fabric before we pass it on to our talented tailors, which makes it is easier for them to cut and sew our stylish and flattering designs for all shapes and sizes.
+It also helps to soften the fabric before we pass it on to our team of talented tailors, which makes it is easier for them to cut and sew our stylish and perfect fitting colourful African shirts, made to measure trousers, made to measure shorts and pencil skirts for all shapes and sizes.

-Pol helps us to pre-wash our fabrics in Tanzania before they are made into African print clothing
+Paul pre-washes our African wax print fabrics in Tanzania before they are made into made to measure garments

-To help ensure the longevity of women’s African print clothing and African menswear we recommend that you follow these simple wash care instructions:
+To help ensure the longevity of African print fabric, women’s African print clothing and African menswear we recommend that you follow these simple wash care instructions:

 1) Machine (or hand wash) cold with similar colours.
 We recommend 30 degrees or a cold wash setting if using a machine.

-2) Turn the clothing inside out when washing in the machine
+2) If you are washing African wax print clothing, turn the garment(s) inside out when washing in the machine

 3) Use mild washing powder